Fiono11/decentralized_threshold_signing_service/README.md

    - Verify you see: "✓ Round 1 commitments received and stored" in the output log

 6. **Round 2 Signing - Generate Signing Package:**
-   - In the "Round 2 Signing" section, enter the payload to sign in the "Payload to Sign" field (e.g., `test payload to sign with threshold signature`)
+   - In the "Round 2 Signing" section, optionally enter the payload to sign in the "Payload to Sign" field
    - Optionally enter a context in the "Context" field (default: `substrate`)
    - Click "Run Round 2 Signing"
    - Verify you see: "✓ Round 2 signing completed"